GiraffeTools/Documentation/_documentation/1_basics_2_parameter_editor.md

 Note that whatever you write in a port's field should conform to the syntax/idiosyncrasies of the programming language of the framework you're using.
-Therfore, for Nipype-nodes, use Python syntax.
+Therefore, for Nipype-nodes, use Python syntax.
 For example, to input a list of images, adhering to Python's syntax for constructing a list, you'd fill in something like:

 ```python